rrazcueta/moonveil/docs/players/04-rest-growth-death.md

 ## Rest

-In a safe space outside of an encounter, eat a meal and spend 8 hours recovering to recover.
+In a safe space outside of an encounter, eat a meal and spend 8 hours resting to recover.

 - Erase all marked pips, recover lost Spells and Miracles
 - Roll a number of d6 equal to your Level, add (3 x Strength), and set your Max HP to this total if you choose.